hailelagi/hailelagi.com/content/writing/stitch-fs.md

 Filesystems are an incredibly versatile abstraction, applying to networked/distributed systems[^4] [^5], [process management](https://man7.org/linux/man-pages/man7/cgroups.7.html), [memory management](https://docs.kernel.org/filesystems/tmpfs.html) and what one would normally assume it's for -- persistent storage.

-A simple (and useful) interpretation of a filesystem is an interface/sub-system that allows the management of blocks of data on disk, metadata and exposing the interface of **files** and **directories.** This system needs to be laid out on disk, which is not byte-addressable and therefore requires a bit of thinking about layout, a first approximation could be:
+A simple (and useful) interpretation of a filesystem is an interface/sub-system that allows the management of blocks of data on disk via metadata and exposing the abstraction of **files** and **directories.** This system needs to be laid out on disk, which is not byte-addressable and therefore requires a bit of thinking about layout, a first approximation of this metadata could be:

 ```
 ++++++++++++++++++++++++++++++++++++++